janezd/trubar/docs/message-files.md

 Lower levels have keys that

 - start with `def` or `class`, and are followed by a subtree that starts in the next line,
-- or represents a potentially translatable string, followed by the translation in that same line (except when using [blocks](#blocks)).
+- or represents a potentially translatable string, followed by the translation in that same line.

     There is no indication about whether a string is an f-string or not, neither does it show what kind of quotes are used in the source, because none of this matters.